Cloud Cost Management FAQ

 Efficiency metrics:

-Waste percentage (unused or idle resources as percentage of total spend)
+Waste % (unused or idle resources as % of total)

-Commitment coverage (percentage of usage covered by RIs/savings plans)
+Commitment coverage (% of usage covered by RIs / savings plans)

 Governance metrics: